 Washington: Scientists are exploring new avenues for restoring hearing loss in adults.

-Researchers have tracked a cell-to-cell signaling pathway that designates the future location of the ear’s sensory organs in embryonic mice.
+Researchers have tracked a cell-to-cell signalling pathway that designates the future location of the ear`s sensory organs in embryonic mice.
 The scientists succeeded in activating this signal more widely across the embryonic tissue that becomes the inner ear.

 "Both of these falter as we get older -- we get hard of hearing and unsteady on our feet -- due to accumulated destruction of the sensory cells in the inner ear," she added.